-Marrakech and many of Morocco's cities will not allow alcohol consumption in the city centres.
-That doesn't mean the country doesn't have a thriving nightlife of cocktail bars and dance clubs; your Moroccan nights won't be quiet!
-Many of the best nightclubs and drinking areas are located in hotels or just outside of town.
+Marrakech and many of Morocco's cities will not allow alcohol consumption in the city centres, but that doesn't mean a dry holiday.
+Morocco still has a thriving nightlife of cocktail bars and dance clubs; your Moroccan nights won't be quiet!
+Many of the best nightclubs and drinking areas are in the all inclusive hotels or just outside of town.
 Check to see if your all inclusive resort has a hang-out spot, it probably does!
 For an authentic Moroccan night out, head down to the Medina where you will see traditional food stalls selling tea and other food items.
-The area is a great way to get to know local culture and to see Moroccans after dark.
+The area is a great way to get to know local culture.
 If you are looking for a drink and a dance, however, you can find it.
 Marrakech is home to a variety of cabaret shows that serve drinks as you watch the stage.
 Agadir is perfect for holidaymakers looking for quiet drinks.
-You walk down the city’s promenade and find a number of great cocktail spots.
+You walk down the city’s promenade and find great cocktail spots.
 Most bars will close around 1am in Agadir.

 When holidaying in Morocco it is important to respect the local culture and etiquette.
 The older generations are considered far more conservative than modern Moroccans.
 Therefore, it is important to have the correct clothes when on holiday in the country.
 The further outside the big cities you go, the more conservative the rural residents will be.
 Moroccan women wear veils and many young Moroccans now wear a headscarf.
 If you can remember these tips, it will make our visit to the country more enjoyable and you can enjoy the souks, beaches and great food.
 Exciting and vastly different than other parts of the world, Morocco is an experience all its own.
 Friendly people, colourful surroundings and fantastic places to visit make up Morocco.